-Fritz Nöpel (* November , 1935 in Breslau) is a German Karateka and the pioneer of Gōjū-ryū-Karate in Germany.
+Fritz Nöpel (3 November 1935, 19 November 2020) was a German Karateka and the pioneer of Gōjū-ryū-Karate in Germany.
 He is the recipient of the 10th Dan and the honorary title of Hanshi from Japan as well as the German Karate Association.

 In 1954, following his apprenticeship as a miner, Fritz Nöpel startet a bicycle trip from Dortmung, Germany, through all Europe, the Middle East and all through Asia.
 His aim was to visit the Summer Olympic Games 1956 in Melbourne, Australia.
 In Java he first came into contact with Karate.
 The first intense karate lessons he took in Taiwan.
 After a first visit to Japan in the winter of 1957-58, he graduated as a deep sea diver in the United States and subsequently worked as a professional diver in Japan.
 There he began to learn Gōjū-ryū as one of the few students in the Yuishinkan, the dōjō of Kisaki Tomoharu in Ōsaka.
 In 1961 he married Eiko Nakabayashi in Ōsaka.
 With his wife Eiko and daughter Jaqueline he returned to Germany in 1967, where he worked for the German Federal Railroad as a surveyor until his retirement in 1996.
 Since 1982 he lives in Kamen.
 Together with his wife Eiko he has five children.

-In 1967, Fritz Nöpel – then owner of the 4th Dan – established a Gōjū-ryū-Karate-department within the Police Sports Club Dortmund.
+In 1967, Fritz Nöpel – then holder of the 4th Dan – established a Gōjū-ryū-Karate-department within the Police Sports Club Dortmund.
 This was the first Gōjū-ryū-Karate-dōjō in Germany.
 Shortly after his relocation to Kamen 1978 he founded the Karate-Dō Club Kamen, which to this day is the Honbu dōjō of the Yuishinkan in Europe.
 1999 Fritz Nöpel was awarded the 8th Dan and the honorary title of Hanshi.
 In 2007 the German Karate Federation (DKV) awarded him the 9th Dan and in 2016 the 10th Dan.
 Fritz Nöpel is Honorary Chairman of Gōjū-ryū Karate Federation of Germany as well as of the European Gōjū-ryū Karate-dō Federation.
 He was also instrumental in the development of the the German Karate Federation (DKV).